MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-r-execution-security.md

 # required metadata
 title: "R Execution Security Considerations and user isolation - Machine Learning Server "
-description: "R Execution Security Considerations when operationalizing analytics with Machine Learning Server"
+description: "Learn about security sonsiderations with `deployr-rserve` is a forked version of RServe maintained by Microsoft.
+This tool is used when operationalizing analytics with Machine Learning Server"
 keywords: "RServe; deployr-rserve; user isolation"
 author: "j-martens"
 ms.author: "jmartens"
 manager: "cgronlun"
-ms.date: "9/25/2017"
+ms.date: "2/16/2018"
 ms.topic: "article"
 ms.prod: "microsoft-r"